-The Bachelor Programme in Game Design and Project Management at Campus Gotland in Visby gives you the tools to work with the game medium on a professional level and to develop new experiences within the field.
-The programme specialises in leading and planning game projects.
-Former graduates have started their own studios and work at some of the world's best known game companies.
+The Bachelor's Programme in Game Design and Project Management at Campus Gotland in Visby offers you the tools to work with the game medium on a professional level and to develop new experiences within the field.
+The programme specialises in the skills needed to lead, manage and plan game projects, from ideas to complete playable products.

-You will study at Uppsala University's Campus Gotland, located in Visby on the Baltic island of Gotland, Sweden - the best-preserved Medieval city in Scandinavia and a UNESCO World Heritage Site.
-The Campus Gotland environment is characterised by close proximity between professors and students.
+You will study at Uppsala University's Campus Gotland, located in Visby on the Baltic island of Gotland, Sweden - the best-preserved Medieval town in Scandinavia and a UNESCO World Heritage Site.

 Why this programme?

-The Bachelor Programme in Game Design and Project Management provides skills in developing games for commercial production, as well as a deeper understanding of how games work and how they affect us.
+The Bachelor's Programme in Game Design and Project Management provides skills in developing games for commercial production, as well as a deeper understanding of how games work and how they affect us.

-The programme mixes practical game development and theoretical courses within game design and a minor subject of your own choice.
-Throughout the programme we explore theories and methods in game design, game development and game analysis.
+The programme mixes practical game development and theoretical courses within the main subject area of Game Design in parallel with project management courses within the minor subject area in Industrial Engineering and Management.
+Throughout the programme, we explore theories and methods in game design, game development and game analysis.
 Game developers need good communicative skills both to communicate with their team and to shape the experience that the game will provide.
 To reflect this, the programme provides training in expression through text, imagery and games, as well as verbal communication.

-In 2014 the Department of Game Design was entered into the Higher Education Video Game Alliance, a gathering of mainly North American higher game development educators where both education, research and industry questions are on the agenda.
+The Department of Game Design is a member of the Higher Education Video Game Alliance, a gathering of mainly North American higher game development educators where both education, research and industry questions are on the agenda.

 The programme leads to a Bachelor of Arts (180 credits) with Game Design as the main field of study.